You are here

 Your two best bets for parking in DC are parking garages and street parking.
 If you choose to park, there are several resources to help you explore the best options.

+Visit godcgo.com before you arrive to read up on parking options in DC.
 There are many privately owned garages that will cost you roughly $10 to $30 or more, depending on how many hours you are parked.
-Check out washingtondc.bestparking.com to find garages and compare prices.
 Laz Parking and Colonial Parking also feature valet services and garages around town.

 Many commuters also park in these DC garages, so keep in mind they tend to fill up early.
 During special events (for instance, during a hockey game at the Verizon Center), prices at nearby garages may go up even higher.